Asset Management22 min read

 Why Every Organization Needs a Fixed Asset Register

-Fixed assets typically represent 25-40% of an organization's total balance sheet value, and in asset-intensive industries such as manufacturing, utilities, and healthcare, that figure can exceed 60%.
+Fixed assets can represent a large share of an organization's total balance sheet value, especially in asset-intensive industries such as manufacturing, utilities, and healthcare.
 Despite this concentration of value, many organizations treat the fixed asset register as an afterthought — a spreadsheet updated once a year before the auditors arrive.

 This approach creates measurable financial risk.
-Research from Ernst & Young indicates that companies with poorly maintained asset registers overpay property taxes by 2-8% annually because they continue to report disposed or impaired assets on tax rolls.
+Companies that continue to report disposed or impaired assets on tax rolls overpay property taxes year after year — and at typical property tax rates, even a modest ghost-asset share costs tens of thousands of dollars annually.
 A mid-sized manufacturer with $50 million in reported fixed assets paying a 3% property tax rate could be overpaying by $30,000-$120,000 per year on ghost assets alone.

 Beyond taxes, an inaccurate fixed asset register undermines every downstream process it feeds: